 Income is a key determinant of housing stability.
 For many people, the irregularity and uncertainty of income from gig jobs make it challenging to budget for rental or mortgage payments.
 The lack of a steady paycheck could also make it difficult for gig workers to pass tenant checks or secure a mortgage.
 Furthermore, they may not have access to employment benefits like sick pay or health insurance, further exacerbating their financial precariousness.

-A lire en complément : How Can Sustainable Aquaculture Practices Bolster Fish Stocks in the UK?
+Sujet a lire : How Can Sustainable Aquaculture Practices Bolster Fish Stocks in the UK?

 Data plays a significant role in the gig economy.
 Platforms like Uber and Deliveroo rely on a vast amount of data to match workers with gigs.
 However, this data can also reveal some of the pressures faced by workers in the gig economy.